20 Handy Uses for Toothpaste That Have Nothing to Do with Your Teeth

 Clean smells from hands

 The ingredients in toothpaste that deodorize your mouth will work on your hands as well.
 If you’ve gotten into something stinky, wash your hands with toothpaste, and they’ll smell great.
-Try out these uses for the junk leftover in your garage.

 Remove a stain from the carpet